FEATURED CREDIT CARDS

 The term "guaranteed approval" for credit cards, especially for bad credit, is largely a marketing phrase and a misnomer.
 No legitimate credit card issuer can offer a 100% guarantee of approval.

 All lenders, by law, are required to review an applicant's ability to repay debt.
-This means they will conduct some form of assessment, even if it's a minimal one.
+This means they will conduct some form of assessment, even if it's minimal.
 If you see a card advertising "guaranteed approval," it's crucial to read the fine print, as there will always be conditions you must meet.

 Here’s a breakdown of what that phrase usually means and the types of cards that are the closest to "guaranteed approval."